emjones070/cybersecurity-home-lab/README.md

-# cybersecurity-home-lab
+# Metasploitable 2 Penetration Testing Lab
 Documenting my cybersecurity home lab, penetration testing practice, and networking projects.
 ## Overview
-Built a beginner penetration testing lab using Oracle VirtualBox.
+This project documents my penetration testing practice in an isolated virtual lab environment using Kali Linux and Metasploitable 2.
+The goal was to practice the  penetration testing methods, including reconnaissance, service enumeration, vulnerability identification, exploitation and documentation.
+## Setup
+Created an isolated Host-only network between Kali Linux and Metasploitable 2 to safely perform penetration testing exercises in a local lab environment.

+## Lab Setup
+### Environment
+- Kali Linux (Attacker Machine)
+- Metasploitable 2 (Target Machine)
+- VirtualBox (Virtualization Platform)

 ## Tools Used
-1. Kali Linux
+1. Nmap
-2. Metasploitable 2
+2. Metasploit Framework (msfconsole)
-3. Oracle VirtualBox
+3. Auxiliary Modules
-4. Nmap
+4. SSH Client
-5. Metasploitable Framework
+5. FTP Client
-(msfconsole)

-## Setup
-Created an isolated Host-only network between Kali Linux and Metasploitable 2 to safely perfome penetration testing exercises in a local lab environment.
+6. Linux Command Line Tools

 ## Completed Tasks
-1. Installed Kali Linux VM
-2. Installed Metasploitable 2 VM
-3. Configured virtual networking
-4. Tested connectivity with ping
-5. Performed Nmap service enumeration.
+- Performed network reconnaissance using Nmap.
+- Identified open ports and running services.
+- Enumerated SSH and FTP services.
+- Used Metasploit modules for service testing
+- Tested authentication security in the lab environment
+- Documented findings and results

+### FTP Exploitation
+### Discovery
+An Nmap scan identified that the target system had FTP running on port 21.
+This indicated that file transfer services were available.
+## Enumeration
+After identifying the FTP service (vsftpd 2.3.4), I gathered more information about the service and any CVES associated with how it was configured.
-## Lab Workflow
+## Authentication Testing
-1. Installed Oracle VirtualBox.
-2. Deployed Kali Linux.
-3. Deployed Metasploitable 2.
-4. Configured a Host-only network.
-5. Verified connectivity using `ping`.
-6. Performed service enumeration with `nmap -sV`
-7. Opened `msfconsole`
-8. Searched for a matching exploit using:
-   `search vsftpd 2.3.4`
-9. Reviewed the module configuration using:
-   `show options'
-10. Configured the required options and executed the module in the lab.
+After finding a vulnerability that can be exploited, I launched Metasploitable 2 to test how the FTP service handled login attempts.
+Results
+- Identified an active FTP service on port 21
+- Practiced FTP enumeration techniques
+- Gained experience assessing FTP authentication and service configuration.
+- Documented findings with screenshots and notes for future reference.

 ## SSH Exploitation